psenough/NPlusPlusAssistant/README.md

 * list community soundpacks (from [google spreadsheet](https://docs.google.com/spreadsheets/d/18PshamVuDNyH396a7U3YDFQmCw18s4gIVZ_WrFODRd4/edit#gid=0]) and select which to install

-* list metanet maps and select one to put on your map levels editor folder (for practice / remixes)
+* list metanet maps, search by name and select one to put on your map levels editor folder (for practice / remixes)

 * list all maps in editor and select which ones to backup or delete